yuahmed/dig245-unbranding/README.md

 - Compare [Dunne and Raby's A/B columns](assets/img/dunn-raby-a-b.png) e.g. critical design vs. commercial design
 - Identify aspects of an organization's brand and identity including logo, wordmark, and logo lockup.
+- Design a web page in Figma
 - Demonstrate how to use @font-face and online type services like Google Fonts to style text in a web page.
-- Show how to add a click event listener in Javascript.
+- Implement a click event listener in Javascript.

 </details>